Kenyan president's office denies claims he is 'missing' after China trip

 They are also demanding that Kenyatta, whose Twitter and Facebook accounts were suspended in March, return to the social media platforms.

-Prime Minister Nzioka Waita said the accounts were deactivated to remedy unauthorized access to the accounts.
+Kenya's Chief of Staff Nzioka Waita said the accounts were deactivated to remedy unauthorized access.